 Although the experts have been quick to endorse the U-turn, the truth is that few if any anticipated it and most remain puzzled by its trajectory.
-What account for this lack of foresight and lingering confusion?
-How could so many analysts and theorists, both radical and conservative, continue to project neoliberal globalisation when the tide was clearly turning against it?
+What accounts for this lack of foresight and lingering confusion?
+How could so many analysts and theorists, both radical and conservative, continue to project neoliberal globalization when the tide was clearly turning against it?
 What prevented them from foreseeing the coming bellicosity and the new wars, the rising oil prices, and the returning threat of stagflation?

-The issue here goes beyond 'prediction.'
+The issue here goes beyond prediction.
 It is not that the experts gave us the wrong answers, but that they failed to ask the right questions.
 Of the many unasked questions, the most burning concern the institution of capital.
-The sad fact is that, these days, most of those who write on social affairs - global or local - know little about capital accumulation and care even less.
-And those who do deal with accumulation - namely the economists, including many Marxists - often use antiquated categories and theories that no longer fit present-day realties.
+The sad fact is that, these days, most of those who write on social affairs-global or local-know little about capital accumulation and care even less.
+And those who do deal with accumulation-namely the economists, including many Marxists-often use antiquated categories and theories that no longer fit present-day realties.

-To a large extent, the reason for this neglect lies in the victory of post-modern 'discourse.'
-Post-liberal and post-fascist writers find it more academically lucrative to 'deconstruct' issues of ethnicity, culture, religion and gender than to deal with the boring 'texts' of political economy.
-Naturally, this subsidised preference keeps them away from anything remotely connected to capital - their 'alter'/'other' on which they want to know nothing.
-By contrast, post-Marxists retain the rhetoric of the 'labour theory of value,' paying customary tribute to the icons of 'surplus value,' 'exploitation,' 'falling tendency of the profit rate,' and 'productive capital,' among others.
+To a large extent, the reason for this neglect lies in the victory of postmodern "discourse."
+Postliberal and postfascist writers find it more academically lucrative to "deconstruct" issues of ethnicity, culture, religion, and gender than to deal with the boring "texts" of political economy.
+Naturally, this subsidized preference keeps them away from anything remotely connected to capital-their "alter"/" ther" on which they want to know nothing.
+By contrast, post-Marxists retain the rhetoric of the "labor theory of value," paying customary tribute to the icons of "surplus value," "exploitation," "falling tendency of the profit rate," and "productive capital," among others.
 But these concepts have become sacrosanct deities.
 Most post-Marxists have lost any desire to question their meaning.
-Worse still, with 'texts' having substituted for reality and the 'imaginary' for facts, many post-Marxists increasingly keep their work clean of any trace of empirical research.2
+Worse still, with "texts" having substituted for reality and the "imaginary" for facts, many post-Marxists increasingly keep their work clean of any trace of empirical research.